-From Analysing Agatha – How to become the best-selling novelist of all time
+From Analysing Agatha – How to become the best-selling novelist of all time.

-2. Why Readability Matters In Business Writing
+2. Why Readability Statistics Matter In Business Writing

 Business writers need to watch readability levels.
 Research shows people respond to shorter emails written with a Grade 3 level on your readability statistics.